JuliaIO/TranscodingStreams.jl/docs/src/index.md

     </tr>
 </table>

+Install packages you need by calling `Pkg.add(<package name>)` in a Julia session.
+For example, if you want to read gzip-compressed files, call `Pkg.add("CodecZlib")` to use `GzipDecompression` or `GzipDecompressionStream`.
 By convention, codec types have a name that matches `.*(Co|Deco)mpression` and I/O types have a codec name with `Stream` suffix.
+All codecs are a subtype `TranscodingStreams.Codec` and streams are a subtype of `Base.IO`.
 An important thing is these packages depend on TranscodingStreams.jl and not *vice versa*.
 This means you can install any codec package you need without installing all codec packages.
 Also, if you want to define your own codec, it is totally feasible like these packages.
 TranscodingStreams.jl requests a codec to implement some interface functions which will be described later.

 Examples